alordash/already/README.md

 searches this method there, calls it and unloads library, which is of course very slow.

 But there is faster approach!
-We don't need to load/unload dynamic library with each call, we can keep it in memory and reload whenever new version is built.
+We don't need to load/unload dynamic library with each call, we can keep it in memory and reload only when new version is available.
 Next section tells how to utilize this approach.

-## Runtime usage (faster)
+## `runtime` feature usage (faster)

+This approach is only more complicated in that it requires more to do in one time setup.
+After you've completed set up you'll only need to add `#[hotreload(runtime)]` to your functions just like in simple approach.

 Your crate must be `lib` crate.
 You can have separate binaries in it though.
-This approach also uses `build` script.
+This approach also uses [build script](https://doc.rust-lang.org/cargo/reference/build-scripts.html) (later on that).
 Steps to use this library:

 1. Add `code_reload` with `runtime` feature to `Cargo.toml` dependencies and build dependencies: